-The position of Chief Executive Officer of the Humane Party rotates among a group of volunteers according to the following schedule:
+The position of Staff Coordinator of the Humane Party rotates among a group of volunteers roughly according to the following schedule:

 Practical realities sometimes prevent the HP from adhering perfectly to this rotation schedule.
-For instance, a given CEO may shorten or lengthen his or her shift on a particular occasion.
+For instance, a given Staff Coordinator may shorten or lengthen her or his shift on a particular occasion.
 But the basic schedule remains that depicted above.

-Rotating the CEO position offers many benefits to the Humane Party, including:
+Rotating the Staff Coordinator position offers many benefits to the Humane Party, including:

 Modern governments, non-profit organizations, and for-profit businesses employ rotating-responsibility work models in many contexts.
 For instance, hospitals provide round-the-clock care for patients by rotating doctors and nurses in shifts.
 Military, police, fire, and security forces stand ready 24 hours per day by virtue of rotations.